Hospitaller Templar heritage

 Chavanac

-13th-century church belonging to the Hospitallers, with numerous symbolic stone features, remarkable statues and a tombstone.
+13th-century church belonging to the Hospitallers, numerous symbolic lapidary traces, remarkable statues

 remarkable statues, tombstone.
 Open on Saturdays during the day.